DMovies - Your platform for thought-provoking cinema

 English-born, Northern Irish documentarist Mark Cousins narrates most of the film from a first person perspective.
 It’s his opinions, sentiments and extensive knowledge of the painter that prevail.
 Occasionally he appears in front of the camera.
 Touchingly, he tattoos Red Table – one of Willie’s most famous paintings – on his right arm.
 He is supported by Tilda Swinton, who incorporates the late painter herself, narrating some key passages of her life.
 The outcome is a warm and intimate love letter to an artist little known to younger audiences.

-A Sudden Glimpse in Deeper Things is in the Official Competition of the 58th Karlovy Vary International Film Festival.
+A Sudden Glimpse to Deeper Things premiered the Official Competition of the 58th Karlovy Vary International Film Festival, when this piece was originally written.
+It won the event’s Top Prize, the Crystal Globe.
+In cinemas on Friday, October 18th.

 By Victor Fraga - 04-07-2024